 Closed on Mondays

 Musée Réattu is the Fine Art museum in Arles.
-The building, once the Grand Priory of the Order of Malta, stands at the last bend in the Rhône River before it reaches the Mediterranean.
-Views from the top level provide the perspective of the mighty waterway that has forever shaped life in Provence.
-The museum takes its name from Jacques Réattu, a painter who, while born in Arles in 1760, only returned years after achieving artistic success.
-He bought the properties associated with the Grand Prieuré de l’Ordre de Malte and established his studio where he could see the Rhône River.
-The Musée Réattu vast and varied collection includes 57 drawings by Pablo Picasso.
+The building, once the Grand Priory of the Order of Malta, stands at the last bend in the Rhône River, just before it meets the Mediterranean.
+Views from the top level offer a unique perspective of the mighty waterway that has forever shaped life in Provence.
+The museum takes its name from Jacques Réattu, a painter born in Arles in 1760, who returned to the city years later after achieving artistic success.
+He purchased the properties associated with the Grand Prieuré de l’Ordre de Malte and established his studio, where he could enjoy views of the Rhône River.
+The Musée Réattu’s vast and varied collection includes 57 drawings by Pablo Picasso.

 In April 2022, the Lee Ufan Arles opened in Hôtel Vernon.
 Contemporary Japanese architect Tadao Ando restored the elegant house dating from the 16th and 18th centuries to suit the Lee Ufan collection.
-The exhibition space of 1350m2 (roughly 14,500 sqft) spreads over three floors, starting with a concrete spiral called “Relatum, ciel sous terre.”
+The exhibition space, spanning 1,350 m² (roughly 14,500 sqft), is situated over three floors, beginning with a concrete spiral called “Relatum, ciel sous terre.”
 On the second level are some of his drawings from 1964 and paintings from the 1970s to the present day.

 Relatum – Sky underneath